pitchmuc/aepp/docs/dataTypeManager.md

 # DataTypeManager for AEP Schema

 This module is a custom module built by Adobe Consulting team in order to improve efficiency of the Data Type manipulation, documentation and analysis.\
-The Field Group Manager is built on top of all of the existing [AEP Schema Registry API](https://developer.adobe.com/experience-platform-apis/references/schema-registry/), and [Schema class](./schema.md).
+The Data Type Manager is built on top of all of the existing [AEP Schema Registry API](https://developer.adobe.com/experience-platform-apis/references/schema-registry/), and [Schema class](./schema.md).

 It is important to understand that a Field Group is built by using different data types.
 The native data types are :